 Both models are already available for order, in line with Patek Philippe’s directive of ensuring that watches are immediately accessible to customers when they are announced, although the waiting list for both editions appear to be relatively long.
 One can only wonder which other model will be receiving the same sunburst green dial in the future.

 Patek Philippe did not neglect the collectors who have been clamoring for more sophisticated Nautilus models.
 The Ref.
 5990/1R-001 takes the latest double complication Travel Time Chronograph to new golden heights with a rose gold case and bracelet, to join its stainless steel sibling.
 It’s beautifully executed with a blue sunburst dial, powered by the in-house CH 28-250 C FUS caliber with a single 60-minute counter and analogue date display.

-The Travel Time complication has a long history within Patek Philippe, dating right to the early days of flight, and modernized in recent decades.
+The Travel Time complication, which we recently covered, has a long history within Patek Philippe, dating right to the early days of flight, and modernized in recent decades.
 In the last 20 years, it’s firmly taken consistent form, with day/night indications for local and home time and a central second time zone hour hand.
 It’s appeared across different Patek Philippe collections, and in rose gold, looks stunning.

 The larger Nautilus has had a great range behind it, but its newer models for ladies did not possess a high jewelry model until this year.
 The new Ref.
 7118/1450R in rose gold now comes in a full pavé setting powered by the fully mechanical caliber 324 S with central seconds.